Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- This season, Michael Porter Jr. has made 6.4 shots per game, which accounts for 11.1% of his team's total makes.
+- Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's connected on 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- The Heat allow 109.8 points per game, second-ranked in the league.

-- In terms of assists, the Heat are ranked 14th in the league, conceding 25.6 per game.
+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

 Michael Porter Jr. vs. the Heat